MikalaiSamtsevich/modsen-library-api/README.md

         - **password:** `admin`
     - The `admin` user has the role **ADMIN**, which provides access to the entire application.

    Alternatively, there is a user with the username `user` and password `user`, who has a **USER** role.
-This user can also create their own account through the `POST /auth/register` endpoint in the same microservice.
+You can also create your own account through the `POST /auth/register` endpoint in the same microservice.

 3. **Getting the Access Token:**
     - After logging in, you will receive an `access_token`.